raylutz/audit-engine-docsite/docs/user-guide/sending_data.md

 3. Write the data to removable media (AKA Thumbdrives or Flash drives) and deliver that to our office using a delivery service (like UPS, FedEx, or USPS) or,
 4. For extremely large data transfers, we can have a 5TB jump drive delivered to your office and it will be sent directly to cloud storage service provider and avoid lengthy uploading processes.

-Below are the steps involved.
+## Pre-election Submission

+When operating under "Cooperative Workflow", some data should be submitted prior to the election, as well as the results of the election which are submitted after the election an as soon as the data is available.
+The submission process is similar except that ballot image data needs special attention because of the amount of data involved.
+Pre-election data is optional for public-oversight workflow.

+Pre-election data includes:

+1. **Public-key manifest:** including public keys of all scanners that will be digitally signing images.
+2. **Ballot Style Masters:** "searchable" PDFs of each hand-marked ballot style used in the election.
+3. **Election Information Data:** To include exact text representations of all contests and options as found on  both hand-marked and BMD ballots.
+4. **Logic and Accuracy Test data:** preferably the expected results and ballot images of scanned test ballots.

+As with the post-election submission described below, the pre-election submission should be documented by creating a hash manifest of all files, digitally signing it, and writing all files to a thumb drive so it can be transferred outside the air-gapped EMS network and submitting this to a transparency service.
+The final submission should include information about the transparency service used so we can confirm the consistency of the package.

 ## Step 1: Archiving the data

 For ease of handling, please archive the ballot image data into ZIP archives.
 Each zip archive should be less than about 10GB or so for easy handling, or generally up to about 50,000 ballot sheets.
 But we don't mind if they are larger.
 Of course, if you use flash drives, they should be smaller than the capacity of those flash drives.
 If you are uploading, files about 5 to 10 GB are the easiest to handle, particularly if you have slower internet speeds.

 We recommend the free utility 7-zip.org, because the Windows integrated zipper and extractor can be very slow.
 (Most particularly, avoid right-clicking on any zip folder in Windows or it can take almost forever!)
-However, if you use this utility, please use the industry standard** .zip** format rather than the proprietary** .7z** format.
+However, if you use this utility, please use the industry standard ` .zip` format rather than the proprietary ` .7z` format.
 This is very important for our application to use this data, and is a requirement.
 Also, do not double-zip the data.

 Dominion Cast Vote Records in JSON format should also be combined into one ZIP archive as there may be many hundreds or thousands of files.
 ES&S Cast Vote Records in .xlsx format can be provided without zipping.
 There are up to 99,999 ballot images per file, so there may be a few files, and zipping is optional.
 Ballot Style Masters (PDFs) should be included in one zip archive.